 The Applebee's franchise agreements generally require domestic franchisees of Applebee's restaurants to (i) contribute 3.25% of their gross sales to a national advertising fund, which funds the development of national promotions, television and radio commercials and print advertising materials and (ii) spend at least 0.5% of their gross sales on local marketing and promotional activities.
 Under the current Applebee's franchise agreements, we have the ability to increase the amount of the required combined contribution to the national advertising fund and the amount required to be spent on local marketing and promotional activities to a maximum of 5% of gross sales.
-All domestic Applebee's franchisees have either entered into an amendment to their franchise agreements to increase their contribution requirements.
-Virtually all franchisees who entered into amendments agreed to a 0.25% increase to 3.50% of their gross sales and a decrease to their minimum local promotional expenditures to 0.25% of their gross sales for the previous franchisees to a 0.25% increase to 3.50% of their gross sales and a decrease to their minimum local promotional expenditures to 0.25% in the advertising contribution rate to 4.25% effective July 1, 2018 and have agreed to extend such temporary increase through January 1, 2021.
+All domestic Applebee's franchisees have either entered into an amendment to their franchise agreements to increase their contribution to the Applebee's national advertising fund (the "Applebee's NAF") or entered into new franchise agreements in connection with renewals setting forth the current advertising contribution requirements.
+Virtually all franchisees who entered into amendments agreed to a 0.25% increase to 3.50% of their gross sales and a decrease to their minimum local promotional expenditures to 0.25% of their gross sales for the period from January 1, 2018 to December 31, 2019.
+Such franchisees who entered into amendments also agreed to an incremental temporary increase of 0.75% in the advertising contribution rate to 4.25% effective July 1, 2018 and have agreed to extend such temporary increase through January 1, 2021.
 The franchisees who entered into new franchise agreements in connection with renewals agreed to contribute between 4% and 4.25% of their gross sales to the Applebee's NAF through December 31, 2019 and have agreed to extend such contribution through January 1, 2021.